-GUILFORD COUNTY TRANSPORTATION AND MOBILITY SERVICES will terminate the employment of any employee that tests positive or refuses a test as specified in this policy.
+Guilford County Transportation and Mobility Services will terminate the employment of any employee that tests positive or refuses a test as specified in section Q of this policy.
 However, in the rare event an employee is reinstated with court order or other action beyond the control of the transit system, the employee must complete the return-to-duty process prior to the performance of safety-sensitive functions.
-All covered employees who previously tested positive on a drug or alcohol test or refused a test, must test negative for drugs, alcohol (below 0.02 for alcohol), or both and be evaluated and released by the Substance Abuse

-Professional before returning to work.
-Following the initial assessment, the SAP will recommend a course of rehabilitation unique to the individual.
-The SAP will recommend the return-to-duty test only when the employee has successfully completed the treatment requirement and is known to be drug and alcohol-free and there are no undue concerns for public safety.
-The SAP will determine whether the employee returning to duty will require a return-to-duty drug test, alcohol test, or both.
+All covered employees who previously tested positive on a drug or alcohol test or refused a test, must test negative for drugs, alcohol (below 0.02 for alcohol), or both and be evaluated and released by the Substance Abuse Professional before returning to work.
+Following the initial assessment, the SAP will recommend a course of rehabilitation unique to the The SAP will recommend the return-to-duty test only when the individual. employee has successfully completed the treatment requirement and is known to be drug and alcohol-free and there are no undue concerns for public safety.
+The SAP will determine whether the employee returning to duty will require a returnto-duty drug test, alcohol test, or both.